Up to 79% cheaper than the highstreet

 How to Maintain Vinyl Flooring

 While lino flooring is the easiest type of flooring to care for, it still needs a little TLC if damage is to be avoided.
 Most of these are precautious methods to avoid damage.
 For example, it’s helpful to use a flooring covering such as a doormat to avoid any dirt getting in and scratching your floor.
-With any heavy furniture, you can place padded floor protectors underneath – for example, under the legs of chairs that could tear your vinyl.
+With any heavy furniture, you can place padded floor protectors underneath – for example, under the legs of chairs that could tear your vinyl floor tiles.

 When it comes to cleaning this flooring, water and a mop will do the trick.
 If you want an extra sparkle, a mild cleanser will help clean without damaging the floor.